lekha2000/Stramark_Training/Basics C#/Assignment9/README.md

 ## Steps To Run The File
     1. Download the Basic C# Zip file
     2. Open the Basic C# folder in VS 2022.
+    3. Inside that open Assignment9 folders solution
+    4. Set the namespace according to ur fileName